Khovanov homotopy type, periodic links and localizations: Introduction

 The \emph{annular Khovanov homology} of $L$, denoted $\akh^{\ast,\ast,\ast}(L)$, is the homology of the associated graded cochain complex $\cakh^{\ast,\ast,\ast}(L)$.
 Lifting the annular grading to the Khovanov flow category, leads to a construction of the \emph{annular Khovanov homotopy type} $\mathcal{X}_{\akh}(L) = \bigvee_{j,k \in \Z} \mathcal{X}_{\akh}^{j,k}(L)$, i.e. a spatial refinement of the annular Khovanov homology.

 A link $L$ in $S^3$ is said to be \textit{$m$-periodic} if there exists an orientation-preserving action of a cyclic group $\Z_m$ on $S^3$ such that $L$ is an invariant subset of $S^3$ and the fixed point set is an unknot disjoint from $L$.
 A diagram $D$ of a link $L$ is called \emph{$m$-periodic} if $0 \not\in D$ and $D$ is invariant under rotation $\rho_{m}$ of order $m$ of the plane about the point $0 \in \R^{2}$.
-Khovanov complex of an $m$-periodic link admits an induced action of $\Z_{m}$~\cite{Politarczyk_Khovanov,Chbili}.
+The Khovanov complex of an $m$-periodic link admits an induced action of $\Z_{m}$~\cite{Politarczyk_Khovanov,Chbili}.

-Notice that removing a tubular neighborhood of the fixed point axis $F$ of the rotation of $S^{3}$ produces an annular link $L \subset S^{1} \times D^{2}$ invariant under a fixed point-free rotation of $S^{1} \times D^{2}$.
+Removing a tubular neighborhood of the fixed point axis $F$ of the rotation of $S^{3}$ produces an annular link $L \subset S^{1} \times D^{2}$ invariant under a fixed point-free rotation of $S^{1} \times D^{2}$.
 Such links in $S^{1} \times D^{2}$ are also called $m$-periodic.
 The $\Z_{m}$-action on the Khovanov complex preserves the filtration~\eqref{eq:annular-filtration}, hence it descends to a $\Z_{m}$-action on the annular Khovanov chain complex.

-The main purpose of this paper is to study Khovanov homotopy type and annular Khovanov homotopy type of periodic links.
-The following two theorems constitute the main geometric part of the present article.
+The primary purpose of this paper is to study the Khovanov homotopy type and the annular Khovanov homotopy type of periodic links.
+The following two theorems constitute the central geometric part of the present article.